lucysli/eznotes/README.md

    Homepage:  http://fortawesome.github.com/Font-Awesome/

-Since our project is open source then we will make the licence and readme file avaialble publically in the repository in a folder called fontello-icons
+Since our project is open source then we will make the licence and readme file available publically in the repository in a folder called fontello-icons

 ## Technologies ##